Guidance

 10: We will issue final reconciliation statements in a format similar to the allocation statement.
 They will also include the outturn and reconciliation information.
 They will be sent to:

-• contract institutions, in autumn 2025 (these will also include the profile of any reconciliation adjustments for 2024 to 2025), and
+• contract institutions, in autumn 2025 (these will also include the profile of any reconciliation adjustments for 2024 to 2025)

-• all ILR funded grant-in-aid institutions, in autumn 2025; these will assist institutions preparing final accounts for sign off by financial statement auditors after the receipt of final ILR data in October 2025
+• all ILR funded grant-in-aid institutions, in autumn 2025; these will assist institutions preparing final accounts for sign off by financial statement auditors after receiving final ILR data in October 2025

 Declaration on final claim: all institutions

 11: The principal or head of the institution must sign the final claim form.
-For higher education (HE) institutions, the person with responsibility for FE in the institution must sign the final claim form.
-All institutions’ final claim returns must be signed electronically on MYESF.
+For HEIs, the person with responsibility for FE in the institution must sign the final claim form.
+All institutions’ final claim returns must be signed electronically on manage your education and skills funding.

 12: The signed final claim forms are part of ESFA’s assurance arrangements to NAO, and we will use them to monitor final performance.
-The original signed claim must be kept by the institution as a financial record in accordance with the advice in ‘Funding regulations’, paragraph 20.
+The original signed claim must be kept by the institution as a financial record in accordance with the advice in our funding regulations, paragraph 20.

-13: The principal or head of the institution is required to certify that, to the best of their knowledge, the funding claimed has been calculated from data correctly extracted from the institution’s records, which accurately reflect enrolments in accordance with the documents that make up the funding guidance and other relevant guidance.
+13: The principal or head of the institution is required to certify that, to the best of their knowledge, the funding being claimed has been calculated from data correctly extracted from the institution’s records, which accurately reflect enrolments in accordance with the funding guidance and other relevant guidance.

 14: They must also certify that, to the best of their knowledge, the final 16 to 19 funding claim is free from misstatement, whether caused by fraud or by other irregularity or error, and that it complies with all the guidance provided by ESFA, including that given in this booklet.
 This statement is particularly important for institutions not subject to a funding audit, as we have no separate assurance from any independent funding audit documentation in respect of their funding claim.